robertozanchi/linux-server-setup/README.md

 ###### 4. Configure and Enable a New Virtual Host
   1. Issue the following command to create catalog.conf:
      `sudo nano /etc/apache2/sites-available/catalog.conf`
-  2. Paste in the following lines of code and change names and addresses regarding your application:
+  2. Paste in the following lines of code (customize public IP and folders):

   ```
     <VirtualHost *:80>